 - 1. National Championships in respect of road, time trial, track and off road excluding youth may be promoted each year and these are detailed in Appendix AT 7. - 2.
 Prior to the holding of any additional National Championship, or reinstatement of a lapsed National Championship, a written submission must be made to the Technical Working Group of Cycling Ireland by the appropriate commission.
 This submission must include the rational for the request, along with where these additional or reinstated national championships fit in with the appropriate commissions' future development plans. - 3.
 Such a submission must be made prior to 31st December for inclusion in the following year's calendar of events. - 4.
 If accepted by the Technical Working Group then such an event will be deemed to be a "demonstration" event for which no National Champion jersey or National Champion Medals will be awarded.
 Demonstration National Championships must be run under full National Championships Rules, with regard to entry dates, age banding, etc. - 5.
-The Sports and Operations Director will observe ,or appoint an observer to report to the Technical Working Group on the "demonstration" event in order that a decision can be made as to the validity of the event to go forward as a Championship event from the following year. - 6.
+The Technical Consultant will observe or appoint an observer to report to the Technical Working Group on the "demonstration" event in order that a decision can be made as to the validity of the event to go forward as a Championship event from the following year. - 6.
 National Championships will not be promoted unless included in the published calendar of races, except with the consent of the Technical Working Group of Cycling Ireland.
 All championships appearing in the Cycling Ireland Calendar will be permitted to run in that year irrespective of entry numbers. - 7.
 Applications to promote National Championships will be submitted before 1st October each year in relation to the following year's Championships. - 8.
 Applications to promote National Championships must be in respect of all Championships as indicated in the Championship Bundle in rule G8.12. - 9.
 Cycling Ireland Approved Electronic Entry System is mandatory for all National Championships and such entries will be accepted up until 7 days before the event. - 10.
 Only those riders whose entries are received by the closing date shall be allowed to ride the relevant National Championship. - 11.
 Where the number of starters does not meet the minimum requirement as set out in the table below, the Championship will receive a yellow flag warning.
 In the following year, if the same championship were to receive a 2nd yellow flag, the championship will be moved to the Lapsed National Championship list.

-Senior Championships (Male and Female) 10 starters Male 5 starters Female U23 Championships (Male and Female) 5 starters Junior Championships (Male and Female) 5 starters Championship Track Team Events (All riders from same club) 5 teams M40 Championships/ Women Masters 5 starters M50 Championships 5 starters M60 Championships 5 starters Paracycling Championships - Each Division 3 starters BMX Championships (All Categories) 5 starters Youth Championships (All Categories) 5 starters
+Senior Championships (Male and Female) 12 starters Male 6 starters Female U23 Championships (Male and Female) 6 starters Male 6 starters Female Junior Championships (Male and Female) 6 starters Championship Track Team Events (All riders from same club) 6 teams Championship Tandem Events (See T10.
+A1.33 below) 6 starters M40 Championships/ Women Masters 6 starters Male 6 starters Female M50 Championships 6 starters M60 Championships 6 starters Paracycling Championships - Each Division 3 starters

+BMX Championships (All Categories) 6 starters Youth Championships (All Categories) 6 starters